mtsinganis/google_DA_cert_capstone/README.md

 ### Deliverables

-Top three recommendations to increase to maximize the number of annual memberships based on compelling data insights and data visualizations.
+A report with the top three recommendations to increase to maximize the number of annual memberships based on compelling data insights and data visualizations.

 ## Authors